-Here are the 15 NM counties Medicaid and SNAP cuts would hit hardest
+Here are the 15 NM counties Medicaid and SNAP cuts will hit hardest (UPDATED)

-Here are the 15 NM counties Medicaid and SNAP cuts would hit hardest
+Here are the 15 NM counties Medicaid and SNAP cuts will hit hardest (UPDATED)

 If there’s a shortcut to spiraling New Mexico’s rural areas into a depression, some politicians seem intent on taking it.

-Families that live in and contribute to rural communities are slated to take the brunt of those drastic cuts, according to a review of data provided by The NM Healthcare Authority, KFF, and New Mexico Voices for Children.
+Families that live in and contribute to rural communities are slated to take the brunt of those drastic cuts, based on a review of data from The NM Healthcare Authority, KFF, and New Mexico Voices for Children.

 Driving away medical providers and closing hospitals